The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Since each local brunch experience has its own distinct flair, we asked the experts—the queens who host them—for the scoop on what to expect and what to order at each one.

-What to order: L’Whor says you have to try the breakfast burrito or croissant sandwich, so don’t fill up on the bloody Marys. $10 with entrées starting at $10; Saturdays and Sundays, shows at 10:30 a.m. and 1 p.m.; call 303-993-5812 to reserve tickets; 1336 E. 17th Ave.
+What to order: L’Whor says you have to try the breakfast burrito, so don’t fill up on the bloody marys. $10 with entrées starting at $12; Saturdays and Sundays, shows at 10:30 a.m. and 1 p.m.; call 303-993-5812 to reserve tickets; 1336 E. 17th Ave.

-Tucked away in the Ballpark neighborhood’s beloved Dairy Block alley, the Denver Milk Market hosts a free drag bingo brunch every Sunday.
+Tucked away in the Ballpark neighborhood’s beloved Dairy Block alley, Denver Milk Market hosts a free drag bingo brunch every Sunday.
 Diners order food and drink from the 16 stalls and vendors inside before grabbing a seat on the Wazee Street patio for bingo hosted by mistress of ceremonies Shirley Delta Blow.
 It’s a “come whenever, leave whenever” event, but make sure you stick around for Shirley’s Diva Academy, in which she teaches the audience a few tricks of the trade to the tune of Celine Dion’s classic “My Heart Will Go On.”

 What to order: Options include breakfast pizza and crab cake Benedict, but Shirley recommends the fluffy pancakes, which she says are the biggest ones you’ll ever see.
 Menu prices vary; Sundays, 11 a.m.–2 p.m.; first-come, first-serve with limited seating; 1800 Wazee St., Suite 100